 LINCOLN, Neb.
-(AP) — A former Nebraska Democratic congressman says Russian agents hacked into his campaign emails in 2016, a few months before he narrowly lost to a Republican challenger.
+(AP) — A former Nebraska Democratic congressman said Friday that Russian agents hacked into his campaign emails in 2016, a few months before he narrowly lost to a Republican challenger.

-Ashford, who lost his seat to Republican Don Bacon by 3,464 votes, says hackers obtained all of his campaign’s email correspondence with the Democratic Congressional Campaign Committee.
-He says he was notified of the breach in summer 2016 by House Democratic Leader Nancy Pelosi’s office and was told that the Russians were likely responsible.
+Ashford, who lost his seat to Republican Don Bacon by 3,464 votes, said hackers obtained all of his campaign’s email correspondence with the Democratic Congressional Campaign Committee.
+He said he was notified of the breach in the summer of 2016 by House Democratic Leader Nancy Pelosi’s office and was told that the Russians were likely responsible.

 “I wasn’t concerned about anything that would be untoward or inappropriate (in the emails), because I knew there wasn’t anything like that,” Ashford said in an Associated Press interview.
 “I was fearful that they would know things about our campaign’s strategy and focus, and that it would somehow get into the hands of a dark money group.
 It was stuff you don’t want the other side to get.”